 - Select Do not truncate logs to preserve transaction logs.
 When the backup job completes, Veeam Agent for Microsoft Windows will not truncate transaction logs.

 It is recommended that you enable this option for databases that use the Simple recovery model.
 If you enable this option for databases that use the Full or Bulk-logged recovery model, transaction logs may grow large and consume all disk space.
 In this case, the database administrator must take care of transaction logs him-/herself.

 - Select Backup logs periodically to back up transaction logs with Veeam Agent for Microsoft Windows.
 Veeam Agent for Microsoft Windows will periodically copy transaction logs to the backup location and store them together with the image-level backup.
 During the backup job session, transaction logs will be truncated.

-For more information, see the Microsoft SQL Server and Oracle Logs Backup and Restore section in Veeam Agent for Microsoft Windows User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+For more information, see the Microsoft SQL Server and Oracle Logs Backup section in the Veeam Agent for Microsoft Windows User Guide.

 If you have selected to back up transaction logs with Veeam Agent for Microsoft Windows, you must specify settings for transaction logs backup:

 - In the Backup logs every <N> minutes field, specify the frequency for transaction logs backup.
 By default, transaction logs are backed up every 15 minutes.
 The maximum log backup interval is 480 minutes.

 - In the Retain log backups section, specify retention policy for transaction logs stored in the backup location.